ECTS

 Objectives

-The support of food diversification towards an increased consumption of plant resources, the establishment of responsible channels, the reduction of losses and wastage are all global issues that must be taken into consideration in a project oriented towards a more sustainable food.
-These challenges imply the emergence of new professions where actors will be able to provide technical solutions that respect/integrate all the components of the sustainability of food systems.
-The objective of this master's program is to train scientists capable of responding to these issues and integrating all sectors related to the processing and development of agricultural resources, particularly the food industry.
-It is also a springboard to doctoral studies, particularly in the context of Montpellier, which is a major research area in Europe in the field of agrosciences.
+Supporting dietary diversification towards increased consumption of plant-based resources, establishing responsible supply chains, and reducing loss and waste are all global challenges that must be taken into account in a project focused on more sustainable food systems.
+These challenges involve the emergence of new professions in which professionals will be able to provide technical solutions that respect and integrate all aspects of food system sustainability.
+The objective of this master's program is to train scientists who are capable of responding to these issues and who are able to integrate all sectors related to the transformation and valorization of agri-resources, particularly the agri-food industry.
+It also serves as a springboard to doctoral studies, particularly in the context of Montpellier, which is a major European research hub in the field of agrosciences.

 Know-how and skills

-In addition to general knowledge on the formulation, dimensioning and control of food processing and preservation processes and the tools adapted to their analysis, graduates display the skills necessary to understand and solve the problems of qualitative and quantitative management of agro-resources in a sustainable development context.
-By integrating a systemic dimension of agro-resource management (food supply and valorization of by-products and co-products), they display a solid know-how dedicated to the development of new technologies, their eco-design and industrial ecology, skills that contribute to the mastery of the transformation of agro-resources into food, but also into materials and renewable energy (to a lesser extent) while respecting the current and future challenges of research, development and sustainable production A strong specificity of this training is its specialization in food issues in developing countries.
+Beyond general knowledge of the formulation, dimensioning, and management of food processing and preservation processes and the tools used to analyze them, graduates demonstrate the skills necessary to understand and solve problems related to the qualitative and quantitative management of agricultural resources in a context of sustainable development.
+By integrating a systemic dimension of agro-resource management (food supply and valorization of by-products and co-products), they demonstrate solid expertise in the development of new technologies, eco-design, and industrial ecology, skills that contribute to the mastery of the transformation of agro-resources into food, but also into materials and renewable energy (to a lesser extent), while respecting current and future challenges in research, development, and sustainable production.
+A key feature of this program is its specialization in food issues in developing countries.

 Organization

-Each UE is evaluated: either in the form of a final written exam, or in the form of personal or group work and a final written exam, or in the form of an oral presentation or a written summary.
+Each course unit is assessed either in the form of a final written exam, individual or group assignments and a final written exam, an oral presentation, or a written summary.

-Students in work-study programs work in a company for four weeks during the odd-numbered semesters (Semester 1 in M1/semester 3 in M2) and then join the company for the same length of time as the initial training periods in the even-numbered semesters (3/4 months in semester 2 / 5 months in semester 4)
+Work-study students work in a company for four weeks during odd-numbered semesters (Semester 1 in M1/Semester 3 in M2) and then return to the company for a period of time equivalent to the internship periods of the initial training program during even-numbered semesters (3-4 months in Semester 2/5 months in Semester 4).

-The ICOA master's program includes numerous exercises in project set-up and management that allow students to learn the tools specific to these disciplines and to be directly operational when they enter the job market.
+The ICOA master's program includes numerous editing and project management exercises that allow students to learn the tools specific to these disciplines and be immediately operational when they enter the job market.

-These skills are developed through team exercises in collaboration with partner companies during which students are asked to respond to an industrial problem or to design and develop a new food product.
-Beyond the deployment of their innovative strength, students discover the business world and the processes that, starting from fundamental research or an invention, allow its application on an industrial scale.
+These skills are developed through team exercises and in collaboration with partner companies, during which students are asked to respond to an industrial problem or to design and develop a new food product.
+Beyond deploying their innovative strengths, students discover the business world and the processes that enable fundamental research or inventions to be applied on an industrial scale.

-Students are also strongly sensitized to professional integration through a dedicated UE during which they will work on the elaboration of their CV and cover letter.
-Job interviews conducted by an entrepreneurial speaker will allow the student to get used to the exercise.
-These skills will be immediately put into practice through the search for an internship at the end of each of the two years of the ICOA program (of a minimum duration of 3 and 5 months respectively for the M1 and M2).
-These internships are carried out, depending on the student's aspirations, in public research laboratories as well as in companies.
-Every effort is made within the program to support students wishing to do their internship abroad.
+Students are also made highly aware of professional integration through a dedicated course unit, during which they will work on developing their CV and cover letter.
+Job interviews conducted by a guest speaker from the business world will allow students to gain experience in this area.
+These skills will be immediately put into practice through the search for an internship at the end of each of the two years of the ICOA program (lasting a minimum of 3 and 5 months for M1 and M2 students, respectively).
+Depending on the student's aspirations, these internships can be carried out in public research laboratories or in companies.
+Every effort is made within the program to support students who wish to do their internship abroad.

 Program